Factory Accidents: Can Police File a Case Under the Indian Penal Code?

 Jnsingh2011

-Please let me know if any accident occures in a factory can police register case u/r IPC(Indian Penal Code)?
+Dear Members, please let me know if any accident occurs in a factory.
+Can the police register a case under the Indian Penal Code (IPC)?

 mravimtnl

-Yes, they can register case under IPC for negligence, doing any act so rashly or negligently as to endanger human life, or the personal safety of others etc.
+Yes, they can register a case under IPC for negligence, doing any act so rashly or negligently as to endanger human life or the personal safety of others, etc.

 abedeen7

-Its the responsible of Police to maintain law and order in the state.
-So it is the responsible of the employer to inform Police in case of accident.
+It is the responsibility of the police to maintain law and order in the state.
+Therefore, it is the responsibility of the employer to inform the police in case of an accident.
 They will register the case as per the applicability and will start investigating.

 Shaikh